AO554/GA-Z77-DS3H-Hackintosh/README.md

 This configuration uses ```Clover v5.1 r5126``` as the bootloader, although the Latest verison of OpenCore should work with an older version of the HFSPlus driver.

 - Using Clover has normally meant (In my testing) that you should start macOS from Preboot (even if you don't have FileVault) if you are using macOS Big Sur and Higher -
+- **You will have to generate your own Serial Numbers and Board Serial Numbers using either Clover Configurator or GenSMBIOS**

 # So what works?